Top of the page

 Follow-up care is a key part of your treatment and safety.
-Be sure to make and go to all appointments, and call your doctor or nurse call line if you are having problems.
+Be sure to make and go to all appointments, and call your doctor or nurse advice line (811 in most provinces and territories) if you are having problems.
 It's also a good idea to know your test results and keep a list of the medicines you take.

-You can be tested to see if you or your partner might pass down gene changes to your child.
+Depending on your background, you can be tested to see if you or your partner might pass down gene changes to your child.
 You may be tested for:

-Go to http://www.healthwise.net/ed
+Go to https://www.healthwise.net/patientEd

-Enter Q084 in the search box to learn more about "Ethnicity-Based Genetic Screening: Care Instructions."
+Enter Q084 in the search box to learn more about "Ethnicity-Based Genetic Screening: Care Instructions".

-© 2006-2016 Healthwise, Incorporated.
+© 2006-2023 Healthwise, Incorporated.
+All rights reserved.
 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.